MallikarjunHt/Markdown_example/General_markdown.md

 <!-- next line -->
 # next line
 In order to move to next line leace 2 aditional space after the end of line
+after your text `  ` leave 2 char space and move to next line.
 like this

 ***